NixOS/rfcs/rfcs/0062-content-addressed-paths.md

       maybeLocalRealisation = localStore.queryRealisation(drvOutput)
       if (maybeLocalRealisation and maybeLocalRealisation.outputPath != expectedStorePath):
-          warn(f"The substituter {substituter} has an incompatible realisation for {dependentDrvOutput}") return true
+          warn(f"The substituter {substituter} has an incompatible realisation for {dependentDrvOutput}") return True
-      return false
+      return False

   def substitute_realisation(substituter : Store, wantedOutput : DrvOutput) -> Maybe Realisation:
       maybeRealisation = substituter.queryRealisation(wantedOutput)
-      if not maybeRealisation:
+      if maybeRealisation is None:
           return None

       # Try substituting the derivations we depend on